kashie84/Waystar_Project/README.md

 I also tested the short URL in a browser and it redirects to the long URL

 Statistics:
 When URL is clicked , a count of the number of times increases.
-This is vieable from the URL http://127.0.0.1:5000/stats
+This is viewable from the URL http://127.0.0.1:5000/stats